Nested sampling algorithm: Applications

-Since nested sampling was proposed in 2004, it has been used in many aspects of the field of astronomy.
+Since nested sampling was proposed in 2004, it has been used in many science areas, in particular in astronomy.
 One paper suggested using nested sampling for cosmological model selection and object detection, as it "uniquely combines accuracy, general applicability and computational feasibility."
 A refinement of the algorithm to handle multimodal posteriors has been suggested as a means to detect astronomical objects in extant datasets.
 Other applications of nested sampling are in the field of finite element updating where the algorithm is used to choose an optimal finite element model, and this was applied to structural dynamics.
 This sampling method has also been used in the field of materials modeling.
 It can be used to learn the partition function from statistical mechanics and derive thermodynamic properties.

+Diagnostics

+Dedicated diagnostics for nested sampling have been developed for verifying that a nested sampling run is performing well.
+This includes a U test that the rank of the likelihood of the replacement point is uniformly distributed among the live points, Markov Chain Monte Carlo jump distance, comparison of the consistency of several independent nested sampling runs, including reruns with increased number of MCMC steps.

+The computation can also be checked with generically applicable techniques such as simulation-based calibration.

 Dynamic nested sampling

 Dynamic nested sampling is a generalisation of the nested sampling algorithm in which the number of samples taken in different regions of the parameter space is dynamically adjusted to maximise calculation accuracy.
-This can lead to large improvements in accuracy and computational efficiency when compared to the original nested sampling algorithm, in which the allocation of samples cannot be changed and often many samples are taken in regions which have little effect on calculation accuracy.
+This can lead to improvements in accuracy and computational efficiency when compared to the original nested sampling algorithm, in which the allocation of samples cannot be changed and often many samples are taken in regions which have little effect on calculation accuracy.

 Publicly available dynamic nested sampling software packages include: